 - Summarization, As we are currently surrounded by data, which means our ability to understand it.
 Since data is on an ever-increasing trend and the ability to summarize it with exact meaning is high in demand.
 This gives us a better chance to manipulate data and also to take necessary decisions (which is what NLP is trying to do).

-Though the entire introduction to the NLP article revolves around and talks about some or the other way NLP can make our life easier.
-With respect to our detailed discussion, it’s the right time to discuss all the advantages from an application point of views –
+Though the entire introduction to the NLP article revolves around and talks about some of the other ways NLP can make our life easier.

 Technologies using NLP

 This has been a guide to Introduction to NLP.
-Here we discussed its classification, component, and advantages of NLP.
+Here we discussed the classification, components, and advantages of NLP.
 You can also go through our other suggested articles to learn more –